What is Humtext?

 What does Humtext include?

-It constitutes a database of humorous texts — jokes, anecdotes, epigrams, obituaries, epitaphs, short stories, articles, chronicles, or news pieces — also drawn from different formats, such as cartoons, comic strips, among others.
+Humtext includes a wide variety of humorous texts (jokes, anecdotes, epigrams, death notices, obituaries, epitaphs, letters, short stories, articles, chronicles, and news items) in different formats, such as comic panels, comic strips, and illustrations.

 What time period does Humtext cover?

-The corpus spans a broad historical period, with materials dating from 1495 to 2025—that is, over 500 years of written humorous production.
+The corpus spans a broad historical period, with materials dating from approximately 1460 to the present day—that is, over 500 years of written humorous production.
 The texts have been gathered from online historical archives, personal collections, libraries, and digital platforms.

 What is the purpose of Humtext?

-The project aims to systematically and extensively study and document written humor in Spanish as it appears in printed texts over more than five centuries of history.
-It also includes the digitization of materials from the written texts, with the goal of creating a digital library dedicated to written humor.
+Humtext aims to study and systematically document written humor on a large scale across the different varieties of Spanish found in printed texts over more than five centuries.
+It also includes the digitization of humor-related materials from printed publications, with the goal of creating a digital library dedicated to written humor.